Richard F. Pettigrew: U.S. Senate

-In the Presidential Election of 1900, while still in the Senate, he was a delegate and a major figure in the national political convention of the Populist Party held in Sioux Falls that convened on May 9, 1900 and lasted three days.
+In the Presidential Election of 1900, while still in the Senate, he was a delegate and a major figure in the national political convention of the "Fusion" wing of the Populist Party held in Sioux Falls that convened on May 9, 1900, and lasted three days.
 The party endorsed William Jennings Bryan as its candidate.

 Indictment

-In 1917, while being interviewed by a journalist from the Argus Leader, Pettigrew offered his opinion that the First World War was a capitalist scheme intended to further enrich the wealthy, and he urged young men to evade the draft.
-The local United States Attorney secured a felony indictment of Pettigrew for suspicion of violating the Espionage Act of 1917, the same charge for which Socialist leader Eugene V. Debs was then presently serving a ten-year Federal prison sentence.
+In 1917, in an interviewed published in the Argus Leader, Pettigrew said that World War I was a capitalist scheme to further enrich the wealthy, and urged young men to evade the draft.
+The local United States Attorney indicted of Pettigrew for violating the Espionage Act of 1917.
+This was the same charge for which Socialist leader Eugene V. Debs had received a ten-year Federal prison sentence.

 Pettigrew assembled a high-powered legal defense team headed up by his close personal friend, prominent attorney Clarence Darrow.
 The trial was repeatedly delayed, and eventually the charge against him was dropped.

-Pettigrew had the formal document of indictment framed, and prominently displayed in his home next to a framed copy of the United States Declaration of Independence, where it remains to this day as part of the exhibits of the Pettigrew Home & Museum.
+Pettigrew had the formal document of indictment framed, and prominently displayed it in his home next to a framed copy of the United States Declaration of Independence.
+There it remains to this day as part of the exhibits of the Pettigrew Home & Museum.